Programs

 This specialized program for children (ages 0-5) supports parents with young children exhibiting behavioral issues, developmental delays and/or those who have experienced trauma, loss or abuse.
 The program offers these culturally and linguistically sensitive services for young children and their families throughout Santa Clara County.
 Our providers are sensitive to the challenges that families are currently experiencing and the program tailors services to each youth and family to meet their unique needs.
 To make services extremely accessible we provide them in the families’ preferred settings such as in the home, our clinic, and/or in the community.
 We even provide services through telehealth.

 These services enable parents to strengthen family and community relationships, and prepare their children for kindergarten.
-The First Five program strives to provide clients and their families with strategies and resources they can utilize in their daily lives to build positive self-identity, healthy relationships, promote a love of learning and create a social network of support to succeed in a variety of settings.
+The ECMH Program strives to provide clients and their families with strategies and resources they can utilize in their daily lives to build positive self-identity, healthy relationships, promote a love of learning and create a social network of support to succeed in a variety of settings.

 Evidence-Based or Promising Practices Utilized